Codenegaar/Mathic/README.md

 # Introduction
 This small library shows you how to create a basic C++ application with dependencies.

+# Project Structure
+## The root CMake file
+This file defines the project, updates submodules, adds other parts of the project as subdirectories and provides the installation rules.

+## src/CMakeLists.txt
+This file defines the library target.

+## apps/CMakeLists.txt
+Adds all of the apps as subdirectories.
+This file helps keeping the root CMake file clean.

+## docs/CMakeLists.txt
+Defines the documentation target.
+See the guide in the "references" section for more information.

+## tests/CMakeLists.txt
+Defines the test target.
+See Catch2's documentation (link in the references).

+## the extern directory
+This is where we store the project's dependencies, like Catch2.

+## the include directory
+Headers storage.

 # Build
 ## Configure
 Run this command to configure the project: